 Let's consider a hypothetical scenario where you are a startup founder of a disruptive digital business, but you don't know much about software development.
 Is this similar to founding a bakery without knowing much about baking?
 Well, frankly...
 Yes.
 So what are you going to do?
 Hire expert bakers, of course.
 So here’s what you need to do:

 When it comes to the development of your product, don't try to minimize the budget at all cost.
-Work with partners who know what they're doing, and let them do their job like the professionals they are.
-You need excellence when it comes to coding at every stage of product development, even if you're pushing your MVP.
+Work with partners who know what they're doing, align with your vision, and let them do their job like the professionals they are.
+You need to be aligned with the person/team who's building your product at every stage of product development, even if you're pushing your MVP.

 A very often mistake for non-tech founders is to try and learn how to code themselves.
 Now, of course, it’s always good to learn something new.
 But learning technical skills to build a commercial product is a long journey and you will need to study different technologies and you will most likely spend a lot of time fixing bugs.
-So again - just work with the best developers possible.
+So again - just pick your devs right!

 Yes, it’s true you shouldn’t try to become a developer yourself.
 You need to stick to what you’re good at, do your job and let your team and partners do theirs.
 However, you can’t really run a tech startup without having a basic knowledge of the technologies that apply to your product.
 Of course, you won’t need an IT degree or some in-depth knowledge of writing code, but you should feel comfortable around the topic.
 So ask questions and listen to your tech partners when they educate you.